General Description/Cultural Significance

 Unfortunately, the gentle scent of jasmine is often obscured during Panama’s expanding fire season by the scent of burning rainforests.
 At 63.4% forested, Panama has the highest amount of forest land in all of Central America, and between 2012-2019 Panama lost 2% of its forest cover totaling over 8,000 hectares (19,800 acres) of loss.
 Deforestation is Panama’s most significant environmental problem, causing soil erosion and threats to their mangroves.

-Extreme weather changes are also impacting one of the country’s (and the world’s) key international trade routes— the Panama Canal.
-Droughts are causing high demand for fresh water in the canal’s reservoirs, which are 10% too low on water supply to make it through a typical dry season.
+Extreme weather changes are also impacting one of the country’s (and the world’s) key international trade routes— the Panama Canal, connecting the Atlantic and Pacific Oceans.
+Droughts are causing high demand for fresh water in the canal’s reservoirs, which are too low on the water supply to make it through a typical dry season.
 In addition, extreme levels of rainfall cause the canal to be temporarily inoperable for days at a time during the rainy season.
-These issues put a strain on the water supply for a country with extremely dry regions where there is a lack of drinking water for people.
-Furthermore, any closures of the canal cause serious economic consequences for Panama as well as the other countries involved in shipping.
+These issues put a strain on both the canal operations and the water supply for a country with extremely dry regions where there is often a lack of drinking water for people.
+In 2023, rainfall was 30% below average causing a dramatic drop in water levels in the country.
+The uncertainty and disrupting closures of the canal are causing serious economic consequences for Panama as well as for global trade and other countries involved in shipping.

 Despite these threats, Panama has made incredible strides in fighting climate change.
 Panama’s forests capture carbon gas from the air at a rate higher than Panamanians release it, making it a rare carbon-negative country.
 However much more work will need to be done to preserve its rich biodiversity and range of aromatic plants.